lammps/lammps/doc/src/pair_aip_water_2dm.rst

 larger than :math:`r_c` :doc:`pair_style ilp_graphene_hbn
 <pair_ilp_graphene_hbn>`.

-It is important to include all the pairs to build the neighbor list for calculating the normals.

 .. note::

-   Since each water molecule contains one oxygen atom and two hydrogen atoms, a new definition is proposed (see In :ref:`(Feng) <Feng>`),the atomic normal vectors of hydrogen atoms are assumed to lie along the corresponding oxygen-hydrogen bonds and the normal vector of the central oxygen atom is defined as their average.
+   This pair style uses the atomic normal vector definition from :ref:`(Feng) <Feng>`), where the atomic normal vectors of the hydrogen atoms are assumed to lie along the corresponding oxygen-hydrogen bonds and the normal vector of the central oxygen atom is defined as their average.

 The provided parameter file, ``COH.aip.water.2dm``, is intended for use with *metal* :doc:`units <units>`, with energies in meV.
-Two additional parameters, *S*, and *rcut* are included in the parameter file. *S* is designed to facilitate scaling of energies; *rcut* is designed to build the neighbor list for calculating the normals for each atom pair.
+Two additional parameters, *S*, and *rcut* are included in the parameter file. *S* is designed to facilitate scaling of energies; *rcut* is the cutoff for an internal, short distance neighbor list that is generated for speeding up the calculation of the normals for all atom pairs.

 .. note::